 - Present a claim to the insurance company.

-- Meeting with insurance company’s Loss Adjuster to negotiate your claim
+- Meeting with the insurance company’s Loss Adjuster to negotiate your claim

 - Manage a claim on behalf of the policyholder.